 - Staff use of the proprietary Heart to Heart Patient and Family Handbook to teach caregiver what to expect.
 The handbook remains at home for ongoing education and review.

-- An electronic version of the Patient and Family Handbook (link to resources section, generic patient and family handbook link) can be emailed to family members wanting to learn more about hospice care and the dying process.
+- An electronic version of the Patient and Family Handbook can be emailed to family members wanting to learn more about hospice care and the dying process.

 - Heart to Heart provides the patient and caregiver with a Self-Assessment Pain & Symptom Journal to document symptom changes, medication administration use of medical supplies and equipment to relieve symptoms